VideoGames-M-Y/Ex3_Part1_Yocheved/README.md

-# Unity Weekly Assignment – Prefabs And Triggers – Part 1 – Yocheved
+# Unity Weekly Assignment – Prefabs And Triggers

 Welcome to the **Unity Weekly Assignment**!
 This document contains all the essential links and information for the first part of this assignment.